Quuxplusone/goodcook/md/recipes.md

 Sort and rinse split peas.
 In a large, deep pot, combine peas, water, ham shank, onion, bouillon cubes, and seasonings.
-Simmer, uncovered, for 1-1/2 hours.
+Simmer, uncovered, for 90 minutes.
 Remove ham shank, trim meat off bone, and return meat to pot.
 (At this point, I save out the ham that I don't want to puree, to be added back in later.)
 Stir in carrots and celery.
-Simmer, uncovered, an additional 2 to 2-1/2 hours, or until soup reaches desired thickness.
+Simmer, uncovered, an additional 2 to 2+1/2 hours, or until soup reaches desired thickness.
 Remove and discard the bay leaf.
 Using a blender, puree the soup in batches and return it to the pot (actually, I use a second pot).
 Chop the reserved ham, add it to